dotnet/coreclr/Documentation/workflow/UsingYourBuild.md

 * helloWorld\bin\Debug\netcoreapp1.0\win7-x64\publish

-Has all the binaries needed, including the CoreCLR.dll and System.Private.CoreLib.dll that you build locally
+Has all the binaries needed, including the CoreCLR.dll and System.Private.CoreLib.dll that you build locally.
+To run the application simple run the EXE that is in this publish directory (it is the name of the app, or specified in the project.json file).
+Thus at this point this directory has NO dependency outside this publication directory (including dotnet.exe).
+You can copy this publication directory to another machine and run( the exe in it and will 'just work'.
+Note that your managed app's code is still in the 'app'.dll file, the 'app'.exe file is actually simply a rename of dotnet.exe.

 ### Step 7: (Optional) Confirm that the app used your new runtime